Lake Waramaug: Town of Washington improvements

 In 2004, the Town of Washington entered into an agreement with the Connecticut Department of Environmental Protection to reconstruct and expand the town's boat launch at Lake Waramaug, and to permit 20 launchings per day by non-residents in exchange for the DEP agreeing not to construct a new boat launch at Lake Waramaug State Park.
 The agreement limits motor boat traffic on the lake, and requires inspection of all boats for invasive aquatic plant species prior to launching.
 Plans for the new boat launch were developed in 2006, and the new facility was opened in 2008.
 In 2010, the Town of Washington separately completed major reconstruction of the adjacent, Hitherto Forlorn Town Beach at Lake Waramaug, which may be used only by Washington residents and their guests.
 New parking areas were constructed, new fencing and landscaping were installed, and a new boathouse with a caretaker's apartment was constructed.

 In popular culture

 "Lake Waramaug" is a song by goth/synth rock band Deadsy.
-It appeared on the band's 2002 album Commencement.
+It was originally the first song on the band's 1996 debut eponymous album, which was delayed and eventually released in 2002 as Commencement (the song had since been moved to track 5).
+The lyrics describe founding band member and principal songwriter Elijah Blue Allman's experiences there during his university years.

+The Connecticut Public Schools Rowing Association hosts the youth rowing state championship here every year in May as well, with towns such as Glastonbury, East Lyme, Guilford, Stonington, Lyme-Old Lyme, and Lewis Mills participating.